 The other day I decided to try the classic Moonshine Cocktail.
 I got the recipe from The Savoy Cocktail Book, but the drink itself has been around since the 1920s or so.

-First of all, this cocktail does not have moonshine liquor in it.
+No, this cocktail doesn’t have moonshine liquor in it.
 It has gin, dry vermouth, maraschino liqueur, and just a drop of absinthe.
-It tastes lovely and looks kind of like moonlight, thus the name.
+It looks kind of like moonlight, thus the name.

 Here’s the recipe: